dojo/docs/dojox/grid.rst

 Programatically, a store can be assigned to a DataGrid with the ``setStore(myStore)`` method call.

+It should be noted that as of grid 1.3.1, the grid searched your datastore and converts all < to &lt; to avoid a cross-site scripting attack.
+Site developers who can guarantee that their data is safe can add a formatter function to convert all &lt; back to < if they need the datastore information parsed by the browser.

 Locking columns from horizontal scrolling
 -----------------------------------------